 - Governance structure.
 Without a governance structure in place, we perpetuate silo thinking and fail to achieve cross-functional alignment, involvement, and commitment.
 A governance structure outlines people, roles, and responsibilities associated with your customer experience strategy.
 Who is going to ensure that there is alignment and accountability across the organization?

 - Journey maps.
 Maps done right allow, nay, force companies to collaborate, share, communicate, understand the customer and experience, have a common understanding of the customer and the experience across the organization, link the employee to the customer, and more.

 - Guiding principles.
-This might seem like a weird on; the other two are very tangible tools, and this one seems a bit softer.
-Guiding principles unite the organization in a different way: they are beliefs or philosophies that guide the organization through everything it does; they help employees understand what's right and what's wrong; they outline how employees are expected to act and behave; and they help employees make decisions and do the right thing.
+This might seem like a weird one; the other two are very tangible tools, and this one seems a bit softer.
+Guiding principles unite the organization in a different way: they are beliefs or philosophies that guide the organization through everything it does; they help employees understand what’s right and what’s wrong; they outline how employees are expected to act and behave; and they help employees make decisions and do the right thing.